jessemiller/HamlPy/reference.md

 	<a href='{{some_url}}'></a>

-The quotes around '= var.subar' are necessary for parsing varibles within attribute dictionaries, even if the output of the variable is a string.
-For example:

-    %a{'href':= some_url}

-Will fail to parse into .html.
-It is interpreted as a dictionary first, then the regex to search for Django variables is run on value.
-Regex:

-	r'^\s*=\s(?P<variable>[a-zA-Z_][a-zA-Z0-9._-]*)\s*$'

-For hairy variable syntaxes that will not get picked up by this regex, you'll have to output the actual Django template syntax in a string.
-For example, in django-social-auth logins you need a link that looks like:

-    <a href="{% url socialauth_begin 'github' %}">Login with Github</a>

-The best way to get there is:

-    %a{'href': "{% url socialauth_begin 'github' %}"} Login with Github
+The quotes around `= some_url` are requires when the variable is used as an attribute value.
+The attribute is first parsed as a dictionary, before HamlyPy looks for the variable syntax.

 ### Django Tags: -